hashicorp/nomad-driver-virt/README.md

 ```
 ## Debugging a VM

+### Before starting

+If running a job for the first time, you run into errors, remember to verify the runtime [Runtime dependencies](#runtime-dependencies).

+It is important to know that to protect the host machine from guests overusing the disk, managed vm don't have write access to the Nomad filesystem.

+If Nomad is not running as root, the permissions for the directories used by both Nomad and the virt driver need to be adjusted.

-Sometimes things dont go as plan and extra tools are necessary to find the problem.
+Once the vm is running things still don't go as plan and extra tools are necessary to find the problem.
 Here are some strategies to debug a failing VM:

 ### Connecting to a VM